 Good work!
 Your substitute binder is ready.
 You're halfway there to a no stress sick day.

-The next step is to create a set of emergency substitute plans.
+The next step is to create a set of emergency lesson plans.
 These are different than the set of detailed plans you leave if you know you're going to be absent.
 When you have an upcoming doctor's appointment or some professional development to attend, it's best to put together lesson plans that reflect what the students would be doing if you were there.
 There's no reason to disrupt their learning when you have the time to plan ahead.

 But what we're talking about here is an unplanned absence - a family emergency or you're just sick.
 Sometimes you go to bed intending to teach the next morning but life gets in the way.
 This is when your set of emergency sub plans will save the day.